From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Numerical study on Grid Enhancement

+The irradiation and active power consumption data is from July 2, 2018 and represents a typical warm and sunny day.
+This is the data shown in Figure~\ref{data-2020}, except that \ac{PV} generation was scaled by 3.5 in the 2035 scenario.
+Around noon, the irradiance peak leads to high \ac{PV} active power production, causing overvoltages to occur across the grid.
+In the evening, high power consumption and low irradiance give rise to marginal undervoltages.
+In the following, we will focus on the controller behavior with respect to overvoltages.
 Figure~\ref{2035-opf_v_q} shows the results for the ideal \ac{ORPF} approach which corresponds to the best performance achievable by any Volt/VAr controller under perfect knowledge of the grid model and all active and reactive consumption and generation.
 This is unachievable in practice, rendering the \ac{ORPF} approach an idealized upper benchmark for the other control methods.
 The \ac{ORPF} approach solves problem~(\ref{eq:reactive_optimization_problem}) at each timestep and hence uses the reactive power resources optimally.
 When no constraints are violated, no reactive power is used.
-Once the voltages exceed the constraints, the \ac{ORPF} approach uses the minimum amount of reactive power that is required to keep them right at the constraints.
-Once the optimization problem becomes infeasible, i.e. constraint violations become unavoidable, OPF control uses the full reactive power resources to keep the voltages as close to the constraints as possible.
+Once the voltages would exceed the constraints, the \ac{ORPF} approach uses the minimum amount of reactive power that is required to keep them right at the constraints.
+Once the optimization problem becomes infeasible, i.e. constraint violations become unavoidable, \ac{ORPF} control uses the full reactive power resources to keep the voltages as close to the constraints as possible.
+Standard droop control applies control inputs based solely on the local bus voltage.
+Maximum reactive power is used only if the local voltage constraints at a bus are violated.
+However, the inverters which are connected to a bus that is close to the external grid do never experience such high voltages.
+Hence, they do not absorb much reactive power even though there might be overvoltages occurring further into the grid.
+Thus, constraint violations persist even if problem~(\ref{eq:reactive_optimization_problem}) is feasible, meaning the voltage violation could be mitigated using other reactive power sources differently.
+Additionally, some reactive power is used unnecessarily at times when all voltages are within bounds and would have been admissible using lower or even no control effort.
+Lastly, the \ac{OFO} controller exhibits a performance which is comparable to the one of the ideal \ac{ORPF} approach, as shown in Figure~\ref{2035-fo_v_q}.
+Importantly, it achieves this by using only the sensitivity matrix $H$ and voltage magnitude measurements.
+Active and reactive power consumption and generation do not need not be measured.
+As with the \ac{ORPF} approach, the control inputs are coordinated, yielding near-optimal performance.
+Due to being an integral-like controller, the closed-loop convergence of \ac{OFO} is not immediate, as constraint violations must be integrated for at least one time-step to initiate an update of the set points.
+Hence, high-frequency changes in the grid can cause temporary constraint violations until \ac{OFO} has converged and then satisfies all constraints.
+In our experiments, the \ac{OFO} controller was operated every 10 seconds, yielding convergence after 1 minute at most.